stackbuilders/sb-debian-base/README.md

 ```
 ## Tasks available in this repo
 The current version uses Ansible flow control (when: foo is defined) to run tasks for the diferent stages but keep some useful tags like set hostname or create deploy folder.

-This version works with Ansible 2.0.1+ (don't run with version 2.2.0 which has a bug).

 ### How to use
 Create a playbook file and in roles section set the group of tasks that you need to run.